SnoringCatGames/surfacer/README.md

 # Surfacer

-_A 2D-platformer framework for Godot._
+_A 2D-platformer pathfinding framework for Godot._

 _"Surfacer": Like a platformer, but with walking and climbing on all surfaces!_